-To get the most out of tummy tuck surgery, many patients benefit from a tummy tuck with liposuction.
-While not everyone needs lipo, adding it to the procedure helps sculpt and shape the tummy for better definition.
+To get the most out of tummy tuck surgery, many patients benefit from a tummy tuck (abdominoplasty) with liposuction.
+While not everyone needs lipo, adding it to the procedure helps remove fat.
 Yet some surgeons are still hesitant to do a tummy tuck and liposuction at the same time.
 While it wasn’t considered safe in the past, modern advancements in surgery have made it both safe and effective today.

 A tummy tuck is a cosmetic surgery that removes loose abdominal skin.
 It’s most often used for patients that have hanging skin folds after pregnancy or weight loss.
 A tummy tuck (abdominoplasty) focuses on removing excess skin.
 While some fat may be attached to the skin that’s removed, it’s not a weight-loss procedure.
 A tummy tuck works by cutting away the extra skin, then stitching the tummy closed so the abdomen has a nice, tight appearance.